azenla/MacHack/README.md

-  sign-out                       Inform Cuttlefish container of sign out status                         Report Octagon status resetoctagon                   Reset and establish new Octagon trust allBottles                     Fetch all viable bottles recover                        Recover using this bottle depart                         Depart from Octagon Trust
+  sign-out                       Inform Cuttlefish container of sign out status                         Report Octagon status resetoctagon                   Reset and establish new Octagon trust resetProtectedData             Reset ProtectedData user-controllable-views        Modify or view user-controllable views status (If one of --enable or --pause is passed, will modify status) allBottles                     Fetch all viable bottles recover                        Recover using this bottle depart                         Depart from Octagon Trust